Honoring Black History Month

 The best way to make tax season less stressful is to stay on top of it throughout the year.
 If you don’t already have a filing system, start one today.
 Get organized in a way that works for you and add relevant documents to the bunch whenever you encounter one.
 Taking these steps will ensure that, filling out your taxes will be quicker and easier than ever before.

-5 Scams to Look Out For This Year
+5 Scams to Look Out For

 Though you shouldn’t be living in fear, it’s important to be aware of all the potential dangers that lurk out there in the world.
 Scammers are out there, and they’ll try anything to steal your money or precious information.
 The best way to combat them is simply to be prepared.